LaChina Robinson

-LaChina Robinson is a basketball analyst who calls college basketball games for ESPN, Fox Sports 1, and FS South.
+LaChina Robinson is a basketball analyst who calls college basketball games for ESPN, Fox Sports 1, NBC Sports and FS South.
 She is also the analyst for the Atlanta Dream of the WNBA and calls select WNBA games for ESPN and NBATV.

 Early life

-After a flirtation with cheerleading, Robinson decided to try out basketball.
-A size of 6'4" certainly would help her cause, but experience would be needed.
+A native of Alexandria, Virginia, Robinson grew up one of sixteen children in a blended family.
+Until age 14 she participated in cheerleading, only starting basketball as a high school freshman.
+She reached a height of 6'4" by her mid teens, and she cites basketball as opening up her eyes to new opportunities that enabled her to use her height as a gift.

-Robinson became an AAU member in high school.
-Her experience earned her a scholarship to Wake Forest University where she would play for four seasons.
-Over her four-year career Robinson played in 112 games, 95 of which she started.
+Robinson became a member of the Amateur Athletic Union in high school.
+She earned her a scholarship to Wake Forest University where she played for four seasons.
+Over her four-year career Robinson played in 112 games, and started in 95.
 Robinson went on to rank third in school history with blocks (77) and 15th in rebounds (475).

 Broadcasting

-After playing her four years of college, Robinson joined the ACC administration offices for one full season before heading to Georgia Tech where she served as a special assistant to the head coach, director of operations and administrative assistant in charge of recruiting.
+After playing her four years of college, Robinson joined the Atlantic Coast ConferenceC administration offices for one full season before heading to Georgia Institute of Technology where she served as a special assistant to the head coach, director of operations and administrative assistant in charge of recruiting.
 Georgia Tech then hired her as an analyst on their radio broadcasts.

 In 2009 Robinson was hired by ESPN.

-2010 would be Robinson's first full season of serving as an analyst for ESPN and Fox Sports South.
+2010 was her first full season of serving as an analyst for ESPN and Fox Sports South.
 Robinson was awarded the 2021 Mel Greenberg Media Award by the Women's Basketball Coaches Association.